cognitedata/oryx/README.md

 ```

 Note that chunk will fail if one of the inner requests fails so for e.g a writing scenario you most likely want to
-create your own custom chunk operator that have different error semantics.
+create your own custom chunk operator that has different error semantics.
 If you write such operators then feel free to
 open a PR so we can include them in the library.

 ## Error handling